Types of Coverage Under Marine Cargo Insurance

 P.L.
 Pharma Company regularly exports its medicines to Asian nations.
 Hence, formed in 2013, the company has managed to carve a niche for itself in the market.

 All shipments are carried via the sea route.
 Last year, a huge consignment was sent to Sri Lanka which reached the port successfully.
 However, while unloading the consignment, a fire broke out on a cargo ship anchored at the Port.

-The million-dollar loss made the company’s top management think, is there anything they could have done to curtail the financial loss?
+This prompted the company’s top management think, is there anything they could have done to curtail the financial loss?